vincentxa847/Explore_Transcriptional_Differences_Between_Gout_and_SA_with_bulk_RNA-Seq_Dataset/README.md

 *Distribution of HIPK2 in male and female*

 ## Discussion
-In this report, markers in blood that can be used to distinguish gout and SA were found.
-3 target genes in gout group, which are *ASPH, IFT46, and SULT4A1*.
+In this report, blood markers that can be used to distinguish gout and SA were identified.
+Three target genes in the gout group were found: *ASPH, IFT46, and SULT4A*.
 [Aspartate β-hydroxylase (ASPH) is a highly conserved enzyme that is widely expressed in proliferating placenta trophoblastic cells](https://pubmed.ncbi.nlm.nih.gov/33125119/).
-This enzyme is also a biomarker and potential target of cancer cells.
+This enzyme is also a biomarker and potential drug target of cancer cells.
 [IFT46 is a core component of the intraflagellar transport machinery and is related to the formation of all cilia](https://pubmed.ncbi.nlm.nih.gov/25722189/).
-In the data provided, IFT46 has a significant downregulation in gout group (p.adj =0.006439270).
-Most of the researches about IFT46 are to characterize its function in cilia and therefore the role of IFT46 in human disease remains future investigation.
-SULT4A1 was identified in human and rat brain and belongs to [sulphotransferase (SULT) gene family](https://pubmed.ncbi.nlm.nih.gov/10698717/).
-[SULT4A1 is associated with several neurologic disorders such as Phelan McDermid syndrome](https://pubmed.ncbi.nlm.nih.gov/18823757/).
-SULT4A1 show a notable upregulation in gout group in the data provided means its role in inflammatory disease worth investigating.\
+In the provided data, IFT46 shows significant downregulation in gout group (p.adj =0.006439270).
+Most research on IFT46 focuses on its function in cilia and therefore its role in human disease remains future investigation.
+SULT4A1 was identified in both human and rat brain and belongs to [sulphotransferase (SULT) gene family](https://pubmed.ncbi.nlm.nih.gov/10698717/).
+[It is associated with several neurologic disorders such as Phelan McDermid syndrome](https://pubmed.ncbi.nlm.nih.gov/18823757/).
+The data provided show a notable upregulation of SULT4A1 in the gout group, showing its role in inflammatory disease worth investigating.\
-There are 8515 target genes in gout group.
-Genes that shows the most significant difference is *AKR1B10*, it shows a significant upregulation in gout group.
+Out of the 8515 target genes in the gout group, the gene that exhibits the most significant difference is *AKR1B10*, which shows a notable upregulation.
 AKR1B10 is a human nicotinamide adenine dinucleotide phosphate (NADPH)-dependent reductase belonging to the aldo-keto reductase (AKR) 1B subfamily.
-[AKR1B family are related to diabetes and Inflammatory Disease](https://pubmed.ncbi.nlm.nih.gov/30362099/) but its mechanism in disease remains unclear and requires further research to confirm.
-Although target genes in this dataset have significant difference between control and disease group.
-However, target genes show a wide range of biological functions, which makes it difficult to further investigate its molecular meanings in disease.
+[The AKR1B family is associated with diabetes and Inflammatory Disease](https://pubmed.ncbi.nlm.nih.gov/30362099/) but its mechanism in disease remains unclear and requires further research to confirm.
+While target genes in this dataset exhibit significant differences between control and disease groups, they also encompass a wide range of biological functions.
+The diversity makes it challenging to investigate their molecular mechanism in disease.